A Complete Guide to Buying the Right Gun Safes for Gun Owners

 Paragon Lock & Safe Review

-Simplicity is also one of the Lock and Safe’s strong points.
+Simplicity is also one of Lock and Safe’s strong points.
 It features two interior and exterior locks, while two large bolts keep everything sealed once locked.
 Lastly, the Lock and Safe comes with a number of hidden hinges which give the safe extra protection should thieves pry the main locks open, if that were even a possibility.

 Bighorn 19ECB Review

 Its only drawback is its utter reliance on that combination lock.
-If you are in panic or you forgot about the sequence, accessing your weapons can become problematic if you have to respond to threats.
+If you are in a panic or you forgot about the sequence, accessing your weapons can become problematic if you have to respond to threats.

 Despite this, the safe allows for easy storage of long and short weapons as well as other valuables.
 This is made possible through different levels of shelves.
 All in all, 20 long barrels can be stored comfortably inside the safe.